Johse/powerload-utilities/Scripts/README.md

 The dataLoader.ps1 script is a PowerShell script template to tranfer values from a CSV file to mapped user defined properties in Vault.
 The necessary mappings the must be extended by yourself.

 ### Additions
-To use the dataLoader.ps1 script powerVault needs to be installed. powerVault is part of powerJobs and powerEvents, but can also be downloaded from the [coolOrange download side] (https://www.coolorange.com/download-our-trial-version/).
+To use the dataLoader.ps1 script powerVault needs to be installed. powerVault is part of powerJobs and powerEvents, but can also be downloaded from the [coolOrange download side](https://www.coolorange.com/download-our-trial-version/).

 ## Prerequsites
 * Windows 10